 The magic ingredient in pesto is basil.
 As tasty as it is, there is much more to it.

+Basil is one of my favorite herbs to use in my kitchen and adds a delicious flavour to this pesto.
 Basil has been considered to be ‘The Oldest Herb’.
 It has been used for health reasons and for its distinct flavour which is delicious.
-It is one of my favorite herbs to use in my kitchen.
 Basil is full of health benefits making it a herb superfood and it has an amazing history.
 Learn more about The Oldest Herb Is Full of Health Benefits.

 I love Zucchini; it is one of my favourite vegetables.
 It is sweet, easy, and quick to cook and they are antioxidant-rich and low in calories.